 For the Stacker who is also an entrepreneur, building a solid business plan is key to building a successful business.
 Among the many visionary decisions that must be made along the way, choosing what kind of company you will create is an often overlooked, yet crucial, step.
+While choosing your entrepreneurial venture’s business type, an LLC often emerges as a favorable option for its flexibility and legal protections.
+To delve deeper into this choice, LLCBuddy, serves as one of the best resources for those looking to learn, explore, or register an LLC.
+It provides comprehensive information and guides to ensure an efficient start for your dream venture.

 Your future business – be it a small “mom and pop” local market or the next world dominating disruptor – is founded on your passions, your ideals, and your decisions.
 In other words, everything is on you – for better or worse.
 Let’s explore a few different company types, and possibly help an entrepreneur who’s on the fence about whether or not to take the leap.